Upload every trajectory in a Hub dataset as its own RoboTrace episode.

 )

-Single-camera uploads skip the opencv code path entirely - no tile, no re-encode.
+On v2.x datasets, single-camera uploads skip the opencv code path entirely - no tile, no re-encode.
 The source mp4 is copied byte-for-byte and pushed to R2 as-is.
+On v3.0 datasets the camera still has to be trimmed out of its shared shard (see below), so opencv is required even for one camera.

 How sensors / actions get packed